illinois/clip-illinois/README.md

 # A note for Linux users...

 There is no single method to copy to/from the clipboard in Linux that works in all versions of Linux.
-You may need to define your own 'pbcopy' and 'pbpaste' scripts or aliases to copy to or paste from your clipboard.
-If these commands are not defined then this script will automatically use xclip by default to try to read/write the X windows clipboard -
+The above commands use `pbcopy` and `pbpaste` to read and write the clipboard.
+You may need to define your own `pbcopy` and `pbpaste` scripts or aliases to copy to or paste from your clipboard.
+If these commands are not defined then this script will automatically create aliases that use `xclip` try to read/write the `X` windows clipboard -

 ````bash
 type -t pbcopy || alias pbcopy='xclip -selection clipboard'